-The overall goal of the Department of Mathematics, Computer and Information Sciences is to provide competent, supportive faculty to deliver relevant curricula that will help prepare students to be successful in an ever-changing world.
-More specifically, the Department strives:
+The overall goal of the Department of Mathematics, Computer and Information Sciences is to provide competent, supportive faculty and to offer relevant curricula that will help prepare the students to cope with and thrive in an ever-changing world.
+Specifically, the department strives to:

-- To develop in students the mathematical and computer skills necessary to be successful in a technological society; - To provide experiences through modeling, field experience and simulations that develop teachers and programmers who are holistic transformers; - To develop cognitive skills through effective and holistic teaching; and - To produce teachers and computer scientists who are facilitators, scholars, reflective thinkers, and life-long learners.
+- Develop the mathematical and computer skills of students; - Provide experiences through modeling, field experience and simulations; - Develop cognitive skills through effective and holistic teaching; and - Produce mathematicians, scholarly teachers, and computer scientists.

-Objectives for Computer Science Graduates:
+Objectives for Computer Science graduates: